DU Food Pantry

-For the 2021-2022 academic year, the DU Food Pantry will be returning to its former mode of operation for its patrons.
-Rather than last year, where we asked that all orders be placed online in advance, this year, we are oﬀering drop-in hours for anybody seeking our services to fill their bags themselves.
+As of the Winter quarter, 2023, the DU Food Pantry returned to its former mode of operation for its patrons.
+Rather than in previous years, where we asked that all orders be placed online in advance, we began oﬀering drop-in hours for anybody seeking our services to fill their bags themselves.
 We believe that by oﬀering the option for patrons to come in and see our selection first-hand, they will have more freedom of choice and be able to tailor their bags to their needs.
-The Food Pantry operates within the “Sustainability Marketplace” in Towers.
-This is the same location as previous years, however, we now have a Thrift Store as well.
-The Pantry’s drop-in hours are during all hours of operation for the Marketplace, this provides individuals with far more opportunities to utilize the Pantry.
-The hours are as follows:
+The Food Pantry has officially moved to Driscoll Student Center South (room 6, bottom floor to the left of the ID office).
+Hours of operation:

 If you have any questions, concerns, or can’t make the times listed above, please don't hesitate to reach out to email@example.com.

 Visitors are provided with up to one bag of food per week.
 New visitors will get a free reusable bag and are expected to bring this with them on future visits.
 This is to reduce the waste generated by food pantry visits and also to ensure that this shared resource is able to serve all who need it.